dagemtsehay1/guada-ethiopian_recipe_app/README.md

 # Guada - ጓዳ

 > Guada is a free app for learning how to cook Ethiopian food.
-All recipes have an overview, list of ingredients, steps and a picture
+All recipes have an overview, list of ingredients, steps and a pictures.
 > Currently the number of recipes are few, but planned to include more in different category.

 ## Screenshot